spacebarchat/docs/docs/contributing/reverse-engineering/voice/sfu.md

 The client then sends this IP and port value to the Voice Gateway in the **Opcode 1 Select Protocol** message, which also specifies the transport encryption used, and the connecting protocol to be `udp`.

 The UDP protocol still uses regular RTP packets for sending and receiving media, but with its own custom transport encryption.
-When the UDP client sends media to the SFU, the RTP packets would then just be decrypted then forwarded to the other UDP/WebRTC clients, and similarily, the RTP packets coming from other WebRTC/UDP clients would be encrypted and forwarded to our UDP client.
+When the UDP client sends media to the SFU, the RTP packets would then just be decrypted then forwarded to the other UDP/WebRTC clients, and similarly, the RTP packets coming from other WebRTC/UDP clients would be encrypted and forwarded to our UDP client.

 Luckily the UDP protocol is heavily documented in the [Discord Developer Docs](https://docs.discord.com/developers/topics/voice-connections#transport-encryption-and-sending-voice)